department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/team-onboarding/product-team-onboarding.md

 10. Team slack channel - please work with your Product Owner, who may already have created a channel.

 ## Communication
-Much of the day-to-day communication between VA.gov product teams is done in Slack.
-Conversation about specific GitHub requests may also take place within the context of a GitHub issue itself.
-It's relatively rare to communicate via email unless reaching to someone at the VA or a vendor.
+Most day-to-day communication between VA.gov product teams happens in Slack.
+Questions and feedback on specific GitHub requests often take place within the comments of the GitHub issue itself.
+In genearl, it's rare to communicate via email unless the it includes someone at the VA or a vendor.
+Surveys and announcements about upcoming changes are also posted in Slack in the #vfs-all-teams channel.

 ## VA Platform Website
 The [VA Platform website](https://depo-platform-documentation.scrollhelp.site/) is a valuable resource that contains the most current information about onboarding to the VA.gov platform, as well as processes, documentation, and info on getting access to the tools you will need.